JivkoSp/Drahten/TopicArticleService.Tests.EndToEnd/Sync/_README.txt

 --------------------------------------------------------
 About the Register_ArticleLike_Endpoint_Should_Add_ArticleLike_With_Given_ArticleId_And_UserId_To_The_Database(...) method:
 ------------
-The time comaprison of the objects addArticleLikeCommand and articleLike is NOT done like this: articleLike.DateTime.ShouldBe(addArticleLikeCommand.DateTime);
+The time comparison of the objects addArticleLikeCommand and articleLike is NOT done like this: articleLike.DateTime.ShouldBe(addArticleLikeCommand.DateTime);
 This is because of the reasons mentioned in the section - **** PostgreSQL **** in this document.
 --------------------------------------------------------